joseeden/All-Things-DevOps/pages/030-Security/023-Attacks.md

   - Intercepts, manipulates, or redirects network traffic.
   - Can be used to capture data packets for analysis.
   - May disrupt legitimate network operations or degrade performance.

+## Layer 2 Attacks

+### ARP Cache Poisoning

+ARP cache poisoning involves sending falsified ARP (Address Resolution Protocol) messages to a local network.

+- Redirects traffic intended for one host to another host.
+- Often used for man-in-the-middle attacks.
+- Can lead to data interception and unauthorized access.

+Mitigations:

+- Use static ARP cache entries.
+- Hosts should not accept ARP cache updates.
+- Limit access to the network.

+### MAC Address Flooding

+MAC address flooding overwhelms a network switch with fake MAC addresses.

+- Forces switch to broadcast traffic to all ports.
+- Results in potential data exposure and network congestion.
+- Used to intercept data in a switched network environment.

+**Fail-open**

+- When MAC flooding occurs, the network switch will simply fail open.
+- When it fail-open, the switch begins to rebroadcast all traffic out to every port.

+### Broadcast Storm

+A broadcast storm occurs when a network is overwhelmed with continuous broadcast or multicast traffic.

+- Also known as **Switching Loop**
+- Can cause network congestion and slow down or crash the network.
+- Often triggered by a loop in the network.
+- Disrupts normal network communication.

+Can be caused by:

+- Faulty switch, network card ("jabber")
+- Redundant links between switches

+Mitigation:

+- Configure STP (Spanning Tree Protocol) on the switch.

+### Layer 2 Attack Mitigation

+Mitigating Layer 2 attacks involves implementing various security measures.

+- Enable port security to limit the number of MAC addresses per port.
+- Employ MAC address filtering for network access.
+- Use VLANs to segment and isolate network traffic.
+- Implement Dynamic ARP Inspection (DAI) to prevent ARP spoofing.
+- Use Static MAC Address assignments.
+- Disable unused switch ports.
+- Enable storm control to prevent broadcast storms.
+- Configure STP and BPDU to prevent broadcast storms.
+- Regularly update network devices to patch vulnerabilities.

 ### Replaying the Attack